isgasho/xs/README.md

 is initiated (whereby client and server independently derive the same keying material).

-Above this layer, demo apps in this repository (demo/server/server.go and demo/client/client.go) then negotiate session settings (cipher/hmac algorithms, etc.) to be used for further communication.
+Above the hkex.Conn layer, the server and client apps in this repository (server/hkexshd and client/hkexsh) negotiate session settings (cipher/hmac algorithms, interactive/non-interactive, etc.) to be used for further communication.

-NOTE: Due to the experimental nature of the HerraduraKEx algorithm used to derive crypto keying material on each end, this algorithm and the demonstration remote shell client/server programs should be used with caution.
+NOTE: Due to the experimental nature of the HerraduraKEx algorithm used to derive crypto keying material, this algorithm and the demonstration remote shell client/server programs should be used with caution and should definitely NOT be used for any sensitive applications, or at the very least at one's own risk.

 As of this time (Jan 2018) no verdict by acknowledged 'crypto experts' as to the level of security of the HerraduraKEx algorithm for purposes of session key exchange over an insecure channel has been rendered.
-It is hoped that such experts in the field will analyze the algorithm and determine if it is indeed a suitable one for use in situations where Diffie-Hellman and other key exchange algorithms are currently utilized.
+It is hoped that experts in the field will analyze the algorithm and determine if it is indeed a suitable one for use in situations where Diffie-Hellman or other key exchange algorithms are currently utilized.

-Within the demo/ tree are client and servers implementing a simplified, ssh-like secure shell facility and a password-setting utility using its own user/password file separate from the system /etc/passwd, which is used by the server to authenticate clients.
+Finally, within the hkexpasswd/ directory is a password-setting utility using its own user/password file distinct from the system /etc/passwd, which is used by the hkexshd server to authenticate clients.

 Dependencies:
 --